 CAUTION: - The boiler can produce water at over 80°C when in central heating mode.
 If you run a hot tap when the boiler has been heating the radiators, the initial flow through the hot tap could be very hot.
 DO NOT PLACE YOUR HANDS under the tap or use the shower until the initial flow has passed.
+The thermal grade of your holiday home is Grade 3 with central heating and double glazing & Grade 1 without central heating and / or double glazing:-

-The thermal grade of your holiday home is Grade 2 with Central Heating & Grade 1 Without Central Heating:- roof lights in which the average thermal transmittance (U) of the elements shall not exceed 1,7 W/(m2.K).
+The definition of a Grade 3: A caravan holiday home, including windows, doors androof lights in which the average thermal transmittance (U) of the elements shall not exceed 1.2 W/(m2.K).